sbOogway/tesi-uninsubria/README.md

 ## Configuration

-This template exports the `clean-dhbw` function with the following named arguments:
+This template exports the `tesi-uninsubria` function with the following named arguments:

 `title (str*)`: Title of the document